 2. Flat Top Civil War Activities.
 Background on "Flat Top Copperheads" action in the area.
 (Submitted on May 6, 2011, by Jamie Abel of Westerville, Ohio.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 5, 2011, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 1,501 times since then and 5 times this year.
+It was originally submitted on May 5, 2011, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 1,879 times since then and 248 times this year.
 Photos: 1, 2. submitted on May 5, 2011, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.